-Applicants may request a waiver of the requirement for a 20% cost-sharing match if they meet the criteria.
+Other applicants may request a waiver of the requirement for a 20% cost-sharing match if they meet the criteria.
 Submit the waiver request with your application as an attachment.
 See cost-sharing waiver request.

-We will consider a waiver only if you meet the requirements in $\underline{45}$ CFR $\underline{1336.50(b)(3)}$.
+We will consider a waiver only if you meet the requirements in 45 CFR 1336.50(b)(3).
 A waiver is not guaranteed.